 bock beer

-“Definitely more malt-forward, the malt profile and the ester alcohol profile is where you achieve your balance,” says Dave Bleitner, co-founder of Off Color Brewing and architect of the brewery’s bock—Beer For Burgers.
+“Definitely more malt-forward, the malt profile and the ester alcohol profile are where you achieve your balance,” says Dave Bleitner, co-founder of Off Color Brewing and architect of the brewery’s bock—Beer For Burgers.
 “As opposed to a pilsner or pale ale where you get more from a hop profile versus the maltiness, these bocks tend to be more on the boozy side of flavors to balance the sweetness.”

-At Off Color, Beer for Burgers rests in a blend of second- and third-use bourbon barrels.
+At Off Color, Beer for Burgers rests in a blend of second and third-use bourbon barrels.
 “You get a little more subtlety of oaky, vanilla, coconut note from the traditional bourbon, but it gets watered down into a nice beer,” says Bleitner.
 “It gives you the complexity of a bourbon barrel without the intense burn and booze.”

-All this helps those malts that really shine.
+All this helps those malts shine.

 Bocks Are All About the Malt